KhayrahD/accounting-procedures-project/README.md

 # automating-accounting-procedures-project

 # Project Overview
-This Python project aims to automate essential accounting procedures for a local retail business.
-The business, operating two shifts per day with one worker each, requires automation for tasks such as calculating total sales, worker salaries, profit, tips, and total tips for the day.
+- This Python project aims to automate essential accounting procedures for a local retail business.
+- The business, operating two shifts per day with one worker each, requires automation for tasks such as calculating total sales, worker salaries, profit, tips, and total tips for the day.

 # Key Features
-Calculate Total Sales for the Day:
+Calculate Total Sales for the Day
 Input: Sales data for morning and evening shifts.
 Output: Total sales for the day.